fossasia/eventyay-docker/README.development.md

 ⚠️ **Critical:** Use identical email address and password for both the pretix and pretalx superusers.
 The systems are integrated and rely on matching credentials.
 Avoid root access as it can cause configuration issues.

 ### Create ticket superuser in the eventyay-ticket container

 ```bash
 # Execute this command in your host terminal to enter the ticket container
 docker exec -ti eventyay-ticket bash
 ```

 > Once inside the container, run:
+>
 > ```bash
 > # Create a superuser account for the ticket system
 > cd ~
 > pretix createsuperuser
 > # Type 'exit' when finished to return to your host terminal
 > exit
 > ```

 **IMPORTANT: Do not access the web pages yet!**

 ### Create talk superuser in the eventyay-talk container

 ```bash
 # Execute this command in your host terminal to enter the talk container
 docker exec -ti eventyay-talk bash
 ```

 > Once inside the container, run:
+>
 > ```bash
 > # Initialize talk system with a superuser account
 > cd ~
 > pretalx init
 > # Type 'exit' when finished to return to your host terminal
 > exit
 > ```

 ## Accessing the System

-Visit `https://app.eventyay.com/tickets/login` and log in with the user/password you defined above.
+Visit `https://app.eventyay.com/tickets/` and log in with the user/password you defined above.

 After logging in to tickets, you should be able to go to `https://app.eventyay.com/talk/`, click on the login text, and get automatically logged in.

 ## Development Workflow

-- Changes to Python code and templates should be reflected immediately in the docker containers and visible in the browser after reload.
+- Changes to Python code and templates should be reflected immediately in the docker containers and visible in the browser after container reload, if not immediately.
 - Changes to JavaScript pages may require rebuilds (Not Much Info Here).

 ## Troubleshooting

 If you encounter issues with the login or connections between services, ensure:

 1. All containers are running (`docker ps`).
 2. The host entries in `/etc/hosts` are correct.
 3. You've properly initialized both the ticket and talk systems with identical credentials.
 4. If using Windows WSL, consider switching to a native Ubuntu 22.04+ installation for better Docker compatibility.
 5. Docker networking can sometimes be problematic with WSL - if you experience connectivity issues, try restarting the Docker service.
-6. If you are having problem with user creation due to data directory permissions it is highly likely that you have done something wrong in step 3 of building and configration.
+ 6. If you are having problem with user creation due to data directory permissions it is highly likely that you have done something wrong in step 3 of building and configuration.